A top of page original.jpg

 • Key workers report back to parents about their children regularly including feedback on development and sharing of their Learning Journey.

 • If key workers have any concern about the wellbeing or development of a child, they will share this with the parent so that the best support can be given.
-Staff will complete a 2 year check for each child that requires it, they will also organise 3 year integrated check with the Health Visitor, for both these reviews staff will engage the parents fully.

 Events